Pikaplejer1/Pikaplejer1/README.md

-- 👋 Hi, I’m @Pikaplejer1 - Marcel
-I am currently learning programming.
-I had a few ocasions to do so but i want to learn even more as I am doing now.
-Currently I am learning oop in c++
-See you!
+- 👋 Hi, I’m @Pikaplejer1!
+My name is Marcel and I am a strudent at Maastricht University in the Netherlands!
+I am following Computer Science course for now.

 <!---